David Tennant: 2011–2015

-In April 2012, Tennant played lead in a one-off drama The Minor Character for Sky Arts.
-Between April and June, he filmed Spies of Warsaw for BBC Four, in the lead role of Jean-François Mercier.
+Between April and June 2012, he filmed Spies of Warsaw for BBC Four, in the lead role of Jean-François Mercier.
 This drama series shot in Poland is an adaptation of Alan Furst's novel The Spies of Warsaw.
-Tennant auditioned for the role of Hannibal Lecter in NBC's Hannibal; he was narrowly beaten for the part by Mads Mikkelsen.
-On 9 June 2012, he started filming the 3-part political drama series The Politician's Husband for BBC Two, playing an ambitious cabinet minister who takes drastic action when his wife's career starts to outshine his.
-Tennant also presented the new comedy quiz show Comedy World Cup, in 2012 which ran on Saturday nights for seven episodes.
+In 9 June 2012, he started filming the 3-part political drama series The Politician's Husband for BBC Two, playing an ambitious cabinet minister who takes drastic action when his wife's career starts to outshine his.
+In 2012, Tennant also presented the comedy quiz show Comedy World Cup.

 In January 2012, Tennant was appointed to the Royal Shakespeare Company board, to be on the selection committee interviewing and choosing the new artistic director.
 It was announced on 23 January 2013 that Tennant would return to the RSC for the company's 2013 winter season, playing the title role in Richard II at Stratford-upon-Avon (from 10 October to 16 November) and transferring to the Barbican Centre in London (from 9 December to 25 January 2014).
-Tennant repeated his performance as Richard II in the RSC's 'King and Country' cycle in 2016, starting at the Barbican Theatre in London before transferring to the Brooklyn Academy of Music in New York.
+Tennant repeated his performance as Richard II at the Barbican Theatre in 2016 before transferring to the Brooklyn Academy of Music in New York.

 Tennant starred in the ITV detective series Broadchurch as DI Alec Hardy between 2013 and 2017.
-The first series was filmed in Clevedon, North Somerset, and Bridport, Dorset, between August and November 2012, and aired in March 2013.
-Tennant filmed the second series of Broadchurch during mid-2014, and the third between May and October 2016.
-Between January and May 2014, Tennant also filmed the US remake of Broadchurch, re-titled Gracepoint.
+He reprised the role for the 2014 American remake.

-Between late January and March 2013, Tennant filmed The Escape Artist for BBC One in which he played a talented junior barrister who had yet to lose a case.
-The three-part series aired on BBC One in October and November 2013.
+Tennant appeared in The Escape Artist, a three-part series which aired on BBC One in October and November 2013.
 Tennant starred opposite Rosamund Pike and Billy Connolly in What We Did on Our Holiday, a semi-improvised comedy film; shooting took place from 17 June to 30 July 2013 in Scotland.
 The film was released in September 2014.

-In 2012 he appeared in a multi-million-pound campaign for Virgin Media, starring in three adverts.
-One advert was voluntarily withdrawn after a complaint lodged by BBC Worldwide, which believed that the advert broke the corporation's guidelines by featuring references to Doctor Who that appeared to be a commercial endorsement of the service.
-He is the narrator on Xbox One video game Kinect Sports Rivals, released in 2014.
+On 9 February 2015, Tennant appeared on the Radio 4 panel show Just a Minute, becoming the show's most successful debut contestant.
 Tennant also portrayed the villainous Kilgrave in Jessica Jones, a television series from Marvel and Netflix.
 All 13 episodes were released on 20 November 2015.